VirusZzHkP/Chanakya/README.md

 Inspired by the ancient strategist Chanakya, this tool is designed to help penetration testers, bug bounty hunters, and cybersecurity professionals automate common tasks in vulnerability discovery.

 ![banner](https://img.shields.io/badge/Built%20With-Python3-blue?style=flat-square) ![MIT](https://img.shields.io/badge/License-MIT-green?style=flat-square)

+> “Know your enemy before the battle.” – Chanakya

+## ⚠️ Disclaimer
+This tool is intended only for authorized security testing and educational purposes.
+Any misuse of this tool for attacking systems without permission is strictly prohibited.
+By using this software, you agree to take full responsibility for your actions.

 **Author:** VirusZzWarning · Twitter: [@hrisikesh_pal](https://twitter.com/hrisikesh_pal)

 ---